openbaton/docs/docs/vnf-package.md

         * **Note** Please use quotation marks for this option since the values are handled as strings internally.
         Otherwise true and false will be handled as a boolean that would lead to a faulty behavior when onboarding a new VNF Package.
     * ***ids***: The list of image IDs is used to fetch the image from the corresponding VimInstance.
-        To do it, the manager iterates over all IDs and checks if an image with that ID exists on the VimInstance.
+        To do it, the specific VIM driver iterates over all IDs and checks if an image with that ID exists on the VimInstance.
         The defined IDs have a higher priority than the list of names.
         We distinguish between the following cases:
         * If it finds no image with these IDs, it continues with the list of image names.